mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/corporate-proxy.md

 ---
-title: "Push Notification Service with Corporate Proxy"
+title: "Corporate proxy"
-heading: "Push Notification Service with Corporate Proxy"
+heading: "Push notification service with corporate proxy"
-description: "Receiving mobile push notifications in Mattermost if the use of a corporate proxy server is required by your IT policy."
+description: "Receive mobile push notifications in Mattermost if the use of a corporate proxy server is required by your IT policy."
 date: 2020-03-09T11:35:32
 weight: 4
 ---

-### Receiving mobile push notification if the use of a corporate proxy server is required by your IT policy

 When your IT policy requires a corporate proxy to scan and audit all outbound traffic the following options are available:

-###### 1 - Deploy Mattermost with connection restricted post-proxy relay in DMZ or a trusted cloud environment
+###### 1. Deploy Mattermost with connection restricted post-proxy relay in DMZ or a trusted cloud environment

 Some legacy corporate proxy configurations may be incompatible with the requirements of modern mobile architectures, such as the requirement of HTTP/2 requests from Apple to send push notifications to iOS devices.